 The woodworm larvae are generally a creamy white colour and curved in shape.

-So, the info above will allow you to successful identify woodworm and from here, you can call the professionals to help you devise a suitable treatment plan.
+This information will allow you to successful identify woodworm and from here, you can call the professionals to help you devise a suitable treatment plan.
+Call Prokil today!